 Do you practice defensive driving?
 What about defensive parking?
-Just as you avoid potentially hazardous situations on the road, you should also avoid them when parking.
+Just as you likely try to avoid potentially hazardous situations on the road, you should also do your best to avoid them when parking.
 If you’re not in the habit of parking proactively to avoid auto body damage, there’s no better time to change your ways than now.
-Our auto body repair specialists as Minnetonka Collision explain how your current parking habits may be putting your vehicle in danger.

 ● Park at the end of the aisle where few other vehicles are situated.